Skip to content

 And speaking of OpenPhone, it just takes two steps to port your toll-free number to our platform:

-Remember that the FCC doesn’t assign any toll-free numbers; they just ensure all best practices are followed.
-If you have any questions about the porting process of another provider, be sure to reach out to them directly.
+Remember that the FCC doesn’t assign toll-free numbers; they just ensure best practices are followed.
+If you have questions about the porting process of another provider, be sure to reach out to them directly.

 OpenPhone is the platform of choice for toll-free business numbers